Iowa golf notebook | Hawkeye men close out fall slate at Fallen Oak Collegiate Invitational, women set to compete in Rainbow Wahine Invitational

 On the individual stage, SMU’s Matthew Foster won the title with a total score of 208 — good for eight strokes under par, narrowly beating out Auburn’s Jackson Koivun by one stroke.

-Despite the shaky round one start, the Hawkeyes did find some positives on the individual level on the day.
+Despite the shaky round one start, the Hawkeyes did find some positives on the individual level.

 After the dismal first-round team performance, any hopes of a rebound in round two dashed away rather quickly come tee times the next day.